MicrosoftDocs/OfficeDocs-SharePoint-PowerShell/sharepoint/sharepoint-ps/sharepoint-online/Get-SPOCrossTenantCompatibilityStatus.md

 ## PARAMETERS

 ### -PartnerCrossTenantHostUrl
 The cross tenant url of the partner tenant.
-You can retrieve this value using `Get-SPOCrossTenantHostUrl` cmdlet.
+The partner tenant can determine this for you by running `Get-SPOCrossTenantHostUrl` on each of the tenants.

 ```yaml
 Type: String